jimmycallin/udeval/paper/paper.md

 \end{center}
 \end{table}

-We will be using a subset of the Universal Dependencies treebank 1.2.
-To keep the treebanks as consistent between each other as possible, we put a number of restrictions on what treebanks are allowed to join:
+We will be using a subset of the Universal Dependencies treebank 1.2 [@nivre_universal_2015].
+To keep them as internally consistent as possible, all treebanks must adhere to the following criteria:

-- They must all have morphological features.
+- They have morphological features.
-- They must have at least 30K tokens.
+- They have at least 30K tokens.
-- They must have a small ratio of non-projective trees.
+- They have a small ratio of non-projective trees.
-- In the case of more than one treebank for a language, choose the one with manual corrections or largest token count
+- In the case of more than one valid treebank for a language, choose the treebank with manual corrections or largest token count.

-A total of 15 treebanks did not adhere to these restrictions.
+A total of 15 treebanks where removed.
 5 of these had too few tokens, 4 lacked features, 2 had too many non-projective trees, while 4 treebanks were language duplicates.
-This leaves us with the languages listed in table \ref{tbl:ud-treebanks}.
+This leaves us with the 22 languages listed in table \ref{tbl:ud-treebanks}.
 Most notably we lost the French and German treebanks.

 \begin{table}[t]